Hemit99123/stocksavvy-api/README.md

 ## 📝 Endpoint Docs:

 To explore the different endpoints and their intended use cases, please navigate to the route `/api-docs` from the api endpoint.

+## Contributions?

+Contributions are allowed!
+We ask that you follow certain rules whilst making contributions.
+All work that you do will be **voluntary** and not privy to payment.
+However, you can use **your** contributions as work experience for any future work you might apply for.
+This can only be done if you follow our rules as listed below...

+#### The rules:

+When making contributions to this codebase, start by creating a issue.
+The naming of the issue should start off with:

+- feat: (for a new feature)
+- fix: (for a fix to a bug/feature not working)
+- chore: (for any other task that does not fit the other 2 categories)

+Once the issue is made, be sure to comment on that issue for all progress made.

+Now, we can create a branch for your work. **DO NOT COMMIT ON MAIN** The branch should have the following naming structure: `YOUR NAME/GITHUB USER/1-2 WORDS ON THE CONTRIBUTION MADE` Examples of such naming structure include `hemit99123/about-page`

+Ok now create a PR with the **same name as the issue** and once you are done with your contribution, simply merge the PR and close the issue :)

+#### Happy Coding 🧑🏽‍💻